janiveer/Flecty/README.md

 #### Transformation File

-This is an XSLT transformation which looks at each of the specified pages on Wiktionary in turn, takes the HTML source of each page, finds the inflectional morphology, and transforms it into machine-readable TEI output.
+This is an XSLT transformation which looks at each of the specified pages in your offline Wiktionary in turn, takes the HTML source of each page, finds the inflectional morphology, and transforms it into machine-readable TEI output.

 * I’ve stored each of my transformation files in the folder for its target language.
 I’ve named them using the convention **und_scrape_cat.xsl**, where _und_ is the ISO language code of the target language and _cat_ is an abbreviation representing the category of words to be mined.

 * Needless to say, writing this file is the tricky bit.
 You’ll need a basic understanding of the inflectional morphology of this category of words in this particular language.
 You’ll need to examine the HTML source of several Wiktionary pages for this category of words in this particular language, to see how the inflectional morphology is encoded.
 You’ll also need a good knowledge of XSLT and TEI to write the transformations.
 Unfortunately, this goes way beyond the scope of this file.
 For now, I can only suggest looking at the existing transformations for help.

 * The transformation files all import a common transformation file called **Scraper.xsl**, which is located in the root folder of the project.
-This writes the TEI metadata for the output dictionary and handles the process of opening each of the specified pages on Wiktionary in turn.
+This writes the TEI metadata for the output dictionary and handles the process of opening each of the specified pages in your offline Wiktionary in turn.

 ### Running